What Is Inbound Recruitment? Why Is It Effective?

 Inspiring action through inbound recruitment is attained by developing content that showcases why your company is a sterling employer.

 Examples of effective inbound recruitment strategies include employee spotlight articles, company blogs, social media posts, video interviews, infographics, and newsletters.
 These foster relationships with candidates so you will have top-of-mind awareness when they search for opportunities.
-Providing an inside glimpse of what it’s like to work at your company permits job seekers to consider how they align with your culture.
+Providing a glimpse of what it’s like to work at your company permits job seekers to consider how they align with your culture.

 Once a candidate is intrigued by the possibility of joining your staff, you are tasked with building that relationship.
 You can spearhead this with these tips: